znadhiac/hr-employee-attrition-analysis/README.md

 ## TOOLS USED

+- **MySQL:** Used for relational schema design and analytical querying with joins, aggregations, and filters to support business insights.
-**Python (Pandas):** Handling missing values and duplicates, correcting data types and column names, and ensuring referential integrity for foreign keys.
+**Python (Pandas) and Jupyter Notebook:** Used for data cleaning and preparation, including handling missing values and duplicates, standardizing data types and column names, and validating foreign key relationships.
-**MySQL:** Data analysis and querying using the relational structure to extract accurate insights.
+- **Markdown (.md)**: Used to document the analysis process, key insights, and business recommendations in a clear, structured format.
-**Tableau:** Data visualization to create clear, actionable dashboards and charts.
+- **Tableau:** Used to visualize trends and performance metrics through clear, actionable dashboards and charts.